petelc/Issue-Tracker/README.md

 # Description
 This is my work through the book Pro MERN Stack by Vasan Subramanian.
 This version i have added Material-UI to the application which is contrary to the book.
 I might create a second repository and use React Bootstrap as described in the book.

+---

 ## What I liked about the book and coding this application

-/* TO DO */
-This is my opinion only and you can take it for what its worth
+*This is my opinion only and you can take it for what its worth*

 Generally I liked the book and the way it was written.
 The content was presented well.

+---

 ## What i didn't like about the book and coding this application

-/* TO DO */
-First off let me say that the following statements do not reflect any dislike or other negative contention on my part
+*First off let me say that the following statements do not reflect any dislike or other negative contention on my part*

 1) I spent a lot of time solving the date issue ***see my submitted issue*** which was kinda irratating. (not enough to try another book :) )

+---

+## What I wish was covered or wish I had added to the building of the Issue Tracker

+*This is what i personally want and does not reflect any other intentions except expressing my thoughts*

+1) I wish testing was put in
+  a) I should have added it to the project and ran the tests as we went along
+    1) I wonder if that would have helped me with the issues i chased around

+---
 ## Issues
 I feel that I should talk about the issues that I had while coding and what the work around was. (at least what I remember)